-- Roughly six foot by six foot in size - This can be of varying shapes to suit your garden, e.g. rectangular/ square/corner/ u-shaped - Big enough for dog to move around and circle when toileting.
+- Roughly six foot by six foot in size, as a mimimum. - This can be of varying shapes to suit your garden, e.g. rectangular/ square/corner/ u-shaped. - Big enough for dog to move around and circle when toileting.

 Constructing: